-- 4. With reference to item 5(a) of the Ordinary Business above, Mr Kwek Leng Beng will, upon appointment as a Director of the Company, remain as Chairman of the Board, chairman of the Executive Committee ("Exco"), and a member of the NC and the RMC.
-Mr Kwek Leng Beng is an executive Director of the Company. - Key information on Mr Kwek Leng Beng is found on page 19 of the Annual Report.
-Mr Kwek Leng Beng is the cousin of Mr Kwek Leng Peck and Mr Kwek Leng Kee.
-Details of Mr Kwek Leng Beng's share interest in the Company and its related corporations can be found on pages 61 to 64 of the Annual Report.
-Mr Kwek Leng Beng is also a director and a shareholder of HR, HLIH and Kwek Holdings Pte Ltd, each of which holds more than 10% direct and/or deemed interest in the Company. - 5.
-With reference to item 5(b) of the Ordinary Business above, Mr Bertie Cheng will, upon appointment as a Director of the Company, remain as chairman of the NC and RMC and also as a member of the Exco, RC and SOSC.
-Mr Cheng is considered an independent Director. - Key information on Mr Cheng is found on page 20 of the Annual Report.
-Mr Cheng has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its related corporations, its 10% shareholders or its Directors that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company. - 6.
-The Ordinary Resolution set out in item 7 of the Special Business above, if passed, will empower the Directors of the Company from the date of the Meeting until the next AGM (unless such authority is revoked or varied at a general meeting) to issue shares and/or make or grant Instruments that might require new shares to be issued up to a number not exceeding 50% of the Company's total number of issued shares, of which up to 20% may be issued other than on a pro rata basis to shareholders.
-The aggregate number of shares which may be issued under this Ordinary Resolution will be calculated based on the total number of issued shares of the Company at the time this Ordinary Resolution is passed, after adjusting for new shares arising from the conversion or exercise of any convertible securities or share options which are outstanding or subsisting at the time this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares. - 7.
-The Ordinary Resolution set out in item 8 of the Special Business above, if passed, will empower the Directors to offer and grant options in accordance with the SOS to eligible participants under the SOS other than Parent Group Employees and Parent Group Non-Executive Directors (each as defined under the terms of the SOS) and to issue from time to time such number of shares of the Company pursuant to the exercise of such options under the SOS subject to such limits or sub-limits as prescribed in the SOS. (see note below on voting restrictions)
+5. With reference to item 4(d) above (under the heading "Ordinary Business"), Mr Kevin Hangchi will, upon election as a Director of the Company, remain as a member of the RMC.
+Mr Hangchi is a non-executive non-independent Director of the Company.

+Key information on Mr Hangchi is found on page 17 of the Annual Report.
+Mr Hangchi is the nephew of Mr Kwek Leng Beng, Mr Kwek Leng Peck and Mr Kwek Leng Kee.
+Details of Mr Hangchi's share interest in the Company and its related corporations can be found on pages 63 to 66 of the Annual Report.
+Mr Hangchi is also a shareholder of HR and HLIH, and a director and a shareholder of Kwek Holdings Pte Ltd, each of which holds more than 10% direct and/or deemed interest in the Company.

+- 6. With reference to item 5 above (under the heading "Ordinary Business"), the re-appointment of KPMG as the Company's Auditors is subject to and conditional upon the approval of the Monetary Authority of Singapore pursuant to Section 41 of the Finance Companies Act, Chapter 108.
+Such approval is currently pending. - 7.
+The Ordinary Resolution set out in item 6 of the Special Business above, if passed, will empower the Directors of the Company from the date of the Meeting until the next AGM (unless such authority is revoked or varied at a general meeting) to issue shares and/or make or grant Instruments that might require new shares to be issued up to a number not exceeding 50% of the Company's total number of issued shares, of which up to 10% may be issued other than on a pro rata basis to shareholders.
+The aggregate number of shares which may be issued under this Ordinary Resolution will be calculated based on the total number of issued shares of the Company at the time this Ordinary Resolution is passed, after adjusting for new shares arising from the conversion or exercise of any convertible securities or share options which are outstanding or subsisting at the time this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares. - 8.
+The Ordinary Resolution set out in item 7 of the Special Business above, if passed, will empower the Directors to offer and grant options in accordance with the SOS to eligible participants under the SOS other than Parent Group Employees and Parent Group Non-Executive Directors (each as defined under the terms of the SOS) and to issue from time to time such number of shares of the Company pursuant to the exercise of such options under the SOS subject to such limits or sub-limits as prescribed in the SOS. (see note below on voting restrictions)